The Pisa tower on a sunny day

 Reflexive Verbs with Two Verbs (Modal + Infinitive)

-When a reflexive verb appears with another verb in the infinitive like volere, potere, dovere, the reflexive pronoun can go in two places:
+When a reflexive verb appears with another conjugated verb like volere, potere, or dovere, the reflexive pronoun can either go before the conjugated verb or be attached to the infinitive.

 Non mi voglio alzare.